Fovant: Chapel

 A Congregational chapel was completed in 1820 in dressed limestone, and continues in use as Fovant Free Church.

 Military connections

 During the First World War, temporary camps were built in the Fovant area to handle training and medical treatment of soldiers, and later their demobilisation.
 The Fovant Military Railway was built in 1915 from Dinton station, passing close to Fovant with a terminus east of the village near the A30.
 The camps stretched beyond Compton Chamberlayne into Barford St Martin parish, and included Hurdcott Camp which was a depot of the Australian Imperial Force (AIF).

 The area is known for several regimental badges cut in chalk into a nearby hill (also being the site of Chiselbury Iron Age hillfort), created by soldiers garrisoned near Fovant.

 Governance

 The civil parish elects a parish council.
 It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.

-The parish is part of the Fovant and Chalke Valley electoral ward.
-The ward begins in the Netherhampton parish just to the west of Salisbury, stretches west to Bishopstone and northwest to Fovant, ending at Tollard Royal.
-The population of the ward at the 2011 census was 4,315.